tehsenaus/latte-js/README.md

 Changed iterators & generators to reflect latest ES6 spec (no more StopIteration).
 Added benchmarks (just for generators, initially).
 Optimised generators for tail call emulation use case - performance is comparable to trampoline.
+Monads now implemented via generators - reusing control flow logic, and to allow use of native generators implementation where available (this will be a command line flag later on).

 ### 0.3.5
 Allow monad binds in for loops.